 From there, you’ll see a list of all of the pages on your website.
 If there are many, you can do a quick “search” to find the title of the page you are looking to make edits to and go from there.

 When you log on to that page, you’ll notice that there is a lot of functionality that looks similar to Microsoft Word in a toolbar we like to call a WYSIWYG Editor.
-The WYSIWYG Editor stands for “What You See Is What You Get”, making it easy to make simple edits on your page from making text bold, to adding bullets.
+The WYSIWYG Editor stands for “What You See Is What You Get”, making it easy to make simple edits on your page from making text bold to add bullets.
 To see all of the functionality of the WYSIWYG Editor, I have found this awesome blog site for you to reference with a breakdown: Click here.

 How to preview/publish/save your page as a draft.

-As you make edits on your page, you’ll have three options for next steps.
+As you make edits on your page, you’ll have three options for the next steps.
 You can publish it so that it is live on your website, take a quick preview of it, or save it as a draft to go back to.

 Wondering how?
-All of these functionalities exist on the right hand side of your page under the “Publish” section.
+All of these functionalities exist on the right-hand side of your page under the “Publish” section.
 From here, there are three buttons that will say “save draft”, “preview” and “Publish” or “Update” if you have already published it and are just making small edits to the page.

-What’s the difference of these three options?
+What’s the difference between these three options?

-Preiew – When you go to “preview” your page or post, you are just taking a quick glance at what that page will look like on your live environment.
+Preview – When you go to “preview” your page or post, you are just taking a quick glance at what that page will look like in your live environment.
 You’ll be able to see the styling that you have put together on the back end come to life with your heading, menu, sidebar, and footer.
-Just like it would look like on your website!
+Just like it would look on your website!
 From here, you can make edits to the page and style it the exact way you’d like.
 Picture too big?
 Resize it and hit “preview” to see it a bit smaller.
 Think the picture should be right-aligned?
 Adjust it and hit “preview” to see what it would look like!